andreasplesch/X3DCaseFixer/README.md

 # X3DCaseFixer

-This repository ontains a couple of scripts to generate sed script from the X3D xml schema to fix element and attribute case.
+This repository ontains a couple of scripts to generate a sed script from the X3D xml schema to fix element and attribute case in a (nonconforming) x3d file.
 The main assumption is that attributes can be identified by a leading space and a trailing '=' character.
+Always double check the formatted output.

 Use